Manish-Let-It-Be/Calculator/README.md

 This repository contains the following files:

-1. **Interface.png**: A screenshot of the app’s interface showcasing the calculator layout.
+1. **Calc_Interface.png**: A screenshot of the app’s interface showcasing the calculator layout.
-2. **Java.docx**: The Java source code for handling calculations and managing user input/output.
+2. **CalC Java.docx**: The Java source code for handling calculations and managing user input/output.
-3. **working.mp4**: A screen recording demonstrating the app's functionality in action.
+3. **CalC Working.mp4**: A screen recording demonstrating the app's functionality in action.
-4. **xml.docx**: The XML layout code used to design the user interface in Android Studio.
+4. **CalC xml.docx**: The XML layout code used to design the user interface in Android Studio.

 ---